cyprian/vtt_to_speech/README.md

   Directory path to the outputs folder.

 --allowed_overlap_milliseconds (type=int) default=50,
-  Maximum number of seconds one translation track can overlap the next translation track
+  Maximum number of milliseconds one translation track can overlap the next translation track

 --auto_remove_overlap (action='store_true')
   Automatically speed up the the segment to fit the available space without overlap.
 If a track 1 overlaps track 2 by 1000 ms then the track 1 length will be speedup by 1000 ms.